jonathan-aulson/Data_Product_TownePark/ai-prompts/Towne_Park_Comprehensive_AI_Documentation_Protocol.md

 2. **Immediate Content Commitment**: There is a specific, committed plan to populate the placeholder within the current transformation session
 3. **Substantial Content Availability**: Source content for the placeholder already exists and is identified
 4. **No Alternative Solution**: No other navigation structure can resolve the broken link without the placeholder
-5. **User Approval**: The placeholder creation has been explicitly approved by the user with justification

 #### **Mandatory Navigation Validation Process**
 **EVERY transformation cycle MUST include these steps:**
-1. **Pre-Cycle Validation**: Run `mkdocs build` and document current warning count
-2. **Post-Document Creation**: Validate navigation after each document is created
+1. **Post-Document Creation**: Validate navigation after each document is created
-3. **Post-Cycle Validation**: Run `mkdocs build` and ensure warning count is reduced or zero
-4. **Link Integrity Verification**: Verify all cross-references point to existing documents
+2. **Link Integrity Verification**: Verify all cross-references point to existing documents
-5. **Navigation Structure Optimization**: Remove or fix any broken navigation entries
+3. **Navigation Structure Optimization**: Remove or fix any broken navigation entries

 #### **Zero-Warning Mandate**
 - **Target State**: Zero mkdocs warning messages in every build